winningproduct/learn-portal/README.md

 #### Tech Team Branding
 - Defining a brand of the product team to have a powerful impact on team's alignment, effectiveness and engagement with each other and the rest of the organization.
 #### Performance Tuning #TechArchitecture
-- How to optimize system pefroemance for best user experience, based on performance requirements and analysis on existing performance
+- How to optimize system performance for best user experience, based on performance requirements and analysis on existing performance
 #### Web Optimization
 - Offsite (SEO) or onsite improvements provided for user experience so that people will be more likely to convert on your website